Master Lu Sayings

 Mater Lu: There's no way to feel like you are lost in the Tao.
 Tao is not a country or land or something alike

 to feel like you're lost.
-Tao is like a Father who shows you the way.
+Tao is like a Father showing you the way.
 How could one feel lost in this?
 I really don't imagine.

 Tao Is not God